 Google introduced BERT (Bi-Directional Encoder Representations Transformers) to their search engine backend on October 21, 2019.
-This was applied to English-language search queries and featured snippets, impacting 10% of all search queries.
-BERT’s neural network-based technique for natural language processing pre-training improves results for complicated search queries that depend on context.
+BERT applies to English-language search queries and featured snippets, impacting 10% of all search queries.
+BERT’s neural network-based technique for natural language processing pre-training improves search results for complicated search queries that depend on context.

 Bi-directional refers to the algorithm viewing the text - before and after any given word.
 Transformers refer to models that process words in relation to all other words in a sentence.
 In layman’s terms, this new algorithm helps Google better discern the context of the words in a search query.

-Some exciting development BERT brings to the NLP field:
+Some exciting developments BERT brings to the NLP field are:

 - Pre-training from unlabeled text